-The global and national economies are currently uncertain due to COVID-19.
+The global and national economies continue to be uncertain due to COVID-19, the war in Ukraine, and high levels of inflation.
 How this affects the primary industries that EA Networks' peak load is driven by is also uncertain.
 It is possible that most existing load will continue to operate but the connection of new load may be delayed or cancelled.
 To some degree the estimated load forecast takes this downturn into account.
 Enquiries for new irrigation and dairy sheds has dropped to very low levels and is unlikely to increase.
 Given the regulatory environment, additional dairy conversion looks very unlikely.